 2. The UDM authorizes whether the Requester NF is allowed to access the required subscriber serving NF data and provides the required subscriber serving NF i.e. FQDN or address of the serving NF to the requester if allowed.
 The UE SUPI is also returned to the requester.

-5.2.3.5 Nudm_Subscriber Data_Purge service
+5.2.3.5 Nudm_Subscriber Data_Purge service operation

 5.2.3.5.1 Description

-Service or service operation name: Nudm_ Subscriber Data_ Purge
+Service operation name: Nudm_ Subscriber Data_ Purge

 Description: UDM deletes the information related to the Requester NF in the UE context.